Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

 * `uint32 duration`: the duration of the submission time range, in seconds
 * `StrategyAndMultiplier[] strategiesAndMultipliers`: an array of `StrategyAndMultiplier` structs that define a linear combination of EigenLayer strategies the AVS is considering eligible for rewards.
 Each `StrategyAndMultiplier` contains:
     * `IStrategy strategy`: address of the strategy against which a Staker/Operator's relative shares are weighted in order to determine their reward amount
     * `uint96 multiplier`: the relative weighting of the strategy in the linear combination.
-(Recommended use here is to use 1e18 as the base multiplier and adjust the relative weightings accordingly)
+Recommended use here is to use 1e18 as the base multiplier and adjust the relative weightings accordingly.
+Otherwise, precision can be lost when the distribution calculation multiplies and divides with small numbers.

 For each submitted `RewardsSubmission`, this method performs a `transferFrom` to transfer the specified reward `token` and `amount` from the caller to the `RewardsCoordinator`.